-This really isn’t going to be a list of everything you need to pack for your honeymoon to Hawaii but more about what you might not consider packing for your Hawaii honeymoon.
+This really isn’t going to be a list of everything you need to pack for your honeymoon to Hawaii but more about what you might not have considered packing

 Some of this will depend on which islands you’ll be visiting but some are more generic:

 Things you might not have thought of:

 - REEF SAFE Sunscreen and lip balm (check this list of approved and not approved sunscreen if you plan to go into the ocean)

 - Cell phone car chargers and extra battery pack.
 AND a waterproof phone case.